 This bill aims to revise child labor laws in Montana to encompass digital labor practices, specifically focusing on vlogging.
-It introduces new definitions, including "online platform" and "vlogger," and mandates that vloggers provide just compensation to minors featured in their content.
-The bill establishes a trust fund for minors under 16 years of age who are engaged in vlogging, requiring vloggers to maintain records of the minor's participation and compensation.
-If a vlogger fails to comply, the minor has the right to initiate civil action to enforce these provisions.
+It introduces new definitions, such as "online platform" and "vlog," and establishes that vloggers must provide just compensation to minors featured in their content.
+The bill mandates the creation of a trust fund for minors under 16 years of age who are engaged in vlogging, requiring vloggers to maintain detailed records of the minor's involvement and compensation.
+If a vlogger fails to comply, the minor has the right to initiate civil action.

 Statutes affected: